Beaver: Profile and Information

 They may enter estrus 2 to 4 times per season; each cycle lasts 12 to 24 hours.

-Mating usually occurs in water but may also take place in the lodge and lasts 30 minutes to 3 minutes.
+Mating usually occurs in water but may also occur in the lodge and lasts 30 to 3 minutes.

 The gestation period lasts 104 – 111 days, with 3 or 4 kits or young being born.
 Newborn beavers are fully furred and precocial.

 Both parents take part in raising the offspring.
-After they are born, the young spend most of their first month inside the lodge; their father maintains the territory while their mother is the primary caretaker.
+After birth, the young spend most of their first month inside the lodge; their father maintains the territory while their mother is the primary caretaker.

 Young beavers depend on their parents for food and also to teach them life skills.

-They spend most of their time playing with each other but also copying their parent’s behaviour.
+They spend most of their time playing with each other and copying their parent’s behavior.

 The offspring are weaned at ten weeks old.
 They leave their parent’s territory at 1 or 3 years of age.

-They may also remain with their parents during times of high population density, food shortage, or drought.
+They may also remain with their parents during high population density, food shortage, or drought.

 Within the lodge, they communicate with whines and burps.
 They also produce bubbles and gargles when entering and exiting.

-The slapping of water with its tail is a signal for a potential threat, which alerts the whole family.
+The slapping of water with its tail signals a potential threat, which alerts the whole family.

 Distribution

-The North American beaver has a wide distribution across the continent down to northern Mexico; being absent only in peninsular Florida, the Arctic, and the deserts of the southwestern US.
+The North American beaver is widely distributed across the continent down to northern Mexico, absent only in peninsular Florida, the Arctic, and the deserts of the southwestern US.

-In Europe, they are were reduced to isolated populations in the Elbe in Germany, the Rhône of France, the Neman river, southern Norway, the Voronezh River in Russia, and Dnieper Basin in Belarus with a total number of 1,200 individuals.
+In Europe, they were reduced to isolated populations in the Elbe in Germany, the Rhône of France, the Neman River in southern Norway, the Voronezh River in Russia, and the Dnieper Basin in Belarus, with 1,200 individuals.

-In 2020, the total number of beavers in Europe was estimated at over 1 million.
+In 2020, Europe’s total number of beavers was estimated at over 1 million.

 Leave a Reply